Skip to main content

 Packaging and Delivery Experience

-Factor: Factor ships fully prepared meals in individual microwave-safe containers with detailed nutrition labels (calories, protein, carbs, fat) printed on every lid.
-Meals arrive refrigerated, packed in an insulated box with gel ice.
-The containers are compact and stack well in your fridge.
-Factor has committed to sustainable packaging targets; the trays are recyclable where facilities accept them.
-No cooking means no individual ingredient bags or extra plastic.
+Factor: Factor ships fully prepared meals in individual microwave-safe containers with detailed nutrition labels (calories, protein, carbs, fat) printed on every lid, which fits its macro-tracking focus more tightly than CookUnity's chef-name labeling.
+Meals arrive refrigerated in an insulated box with gel ice, and the compact trays stack well in your fridge.
+Factor has committed to sustainable packaging targets, and the trays are recyclable where facilities accept them.
+Choose Factor over CookUnity here if reading exact macros off every lid matters more than CookUnity's per-chef presentation.

 Packaging edge: Factor.
 Excellent for prepared meals, no ingredient plastic waste, clear nutrition labels on every container, reliable cold chain.